systemd-creds — Lists, shows, encrypts and decrypts service credentials

 partial".
 In either of these two cases

 exits with non-zero exit status.
-It also shows three lines indicating separately whether drivers,
+It also shows four lines indicating separately whether firmware,

 --quiet to suppress the output.